Grants & Scholarships

 The Master of Science (Bioinformatics) provides an excellent pathway for students wishing to enter the exciting field of computational biology.

-A number of $5000 bursaries are available for high-achieving students undertaking the MSc (Bioinformatics) program, provided by Institutes such as the Petermac Cancer Centre, WEHI and the Murdoch Children's Research Institute.
+Several $5000 bursaries are awarded to high-achieving students undertaking the MSc (Bioinformatics) program, provided by Institutes such as the Petermac Cancer Centre, WEHI and the Murdoch Children's Research Institute.
 VLSCI also contributes to these scholarships.

 Selection for these bursaries will be based on academic merit and will occur at the end of semester one each year with all enrolled students being considered at that time - no additional application is required.